Local businesses continue to feel impact as High-Speed Rail construction continues

-FRESNO, California (KSEE) – On Wednesday, The California High-Speed Rail met at Fresno City Hall to ask local businesses to help with the engineering and maintenance of the track.
+FRESNO, California (KGPE) – On Wednesday, The California High-Speed Rail met at Fresno City Hall to ask local businesses to help with the engineering and maintenance of the track.

 When the rail was first announced, Central Fish Company was told it would only take a couple of years for the construction across the block.